Video magazine: History

 The concept of the video magazine began in the 1980s with low-budget titles such as Flipside Video Fanzine, an adjoining video supplement to the punk fanzine Flipside.
 By the beginning of the 1990s, the concept had fully cohered and a number of titles were produced by major media organizations in both the United States and Britain.
 Notable productions were Slammin' Rap Video Magazine published by BMG in 1990, and the video game-orientated Click Video Magazine, produced and released in 1991.

 A number of print magazines have mirrored their content on digital video platforms in recent years, and have produced online-only video content in addition to this.
 One example is WIRED's Autocomplete Interviews.

 Different formats

 Pure video magazines

 These magazines exist purely in video format and only online, without a print counterpart to support it.

-The first magazine to launch in this format was "The I Love Comedy Video Magazine", which is currently published through YouTube, launching in July 2016.
+The first magazine to launch in this format was "The I Love Comedy Video Magazine" created by Jack Bensinger, which is currently published through YouTube, launching in July 2016.
 This was followed with the launch of music lifestyle magazine EWE Zine, in March 2017.